 The other day, Split View and Slide Over suddenly stopped working on my iPad Pro.
-The second app would completely refuse to get added into the mix.
-I tried multiple times but the second screen won’t get into the mix.
+The second app would altogether refuse to get added into the mix.
+I tried multiple times, but the second screen won’t get into the mix.
 So, what took away the sheen from my otherwise smooth-sailing experience with iPad multitasking?
 Check out these viable solutions to get rid of it!

 Tips to Fix Slide Over and Split View Not Working Issue on iPad

 - Is Your iPad Compatible to Work with multitasking features?

 Is Your iPad Compatible to Work with multitasking features?

 First off, make sure your iPad is compatible with multitasking features.
 Only the below-mentioned devices can let you use these productive features:

 - 9.7-inch iPad Pro

 - iPad mini 4, iPad mini 3, iPad mini 2